sinemasya21/starter-hugo-academic/content/tr/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Ph.D. student of Sociology at [the Ohio State University](https://sociology.osu.edu/).
-My research interests include reproductive health, gender and sexuality, and abortion with a focus on Latin America and the MENA.
+My research interests include reproductive health, gender and sexuality, and feminist resistance with a focus on the MENA.

-I have my BSc in Economics and Business Economics at [Maastricht University](https://www.maastrichtuniversity.nl/about-um/faculties/school-business-and-economics), with a specialization in Emerging Markets.
-In 2020, I graduated from MA in [Gender and Women's Studies in METU](https://gws.metu.edu.tr/en), working on Medical Sociology & Reproductive health.
-Currenly, I am working on a project on aslyum seeking applications from Turkey to Europe.
-The project focuses on asylum seeking applications for political gorunds.
-It aims to explore reasons, routes and adaptation process.
+I have my BSc in Economics and Business Economics [Maastricht University](https://www.maastrichtuniversity.nl/about-um/faculties/school-business-and-economics), with a specialization in Emerging Markets.
+In 2020, I graduated with an MA in [Gender and Women's Studies in METU](https://gws.metu.edu.tr/en), working on Medical Sociology & Reproductive Health.
+Currently, I am pursuing my PhD at the Ohio State University.